MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-submit-job-intellij-tool-plugin.md

 ms.date: 01/04/2018
 ---

-# Submit Spark jobs on SQL Server big data clusters
+# Submit Spark jobs on SQL Server big data clusters in IntelliJ

 One of the key scenarios for big data clusters is the ability to submit Spark jobs.
-The Spark job submission feature allows you to submit a local Jar or Py files with references to SQL Server 2019 big data cluster.
+The Spark job submission feature allows you to submit a local Jar or Py files with references to SQL big data cluster.
 It also enables you to execute a Jar or Py files, which are already located in the HDFS file system.

 ## Prerequisites

 - SQL Big Data cluster.
 - Oracle Java Development Kit.
 You can install it from the [Oracle website](https://aka.ms/azure-jdks).
 - IntelliJ IDEA.
 You can install it from the [JetBrains website](https://www.jetbrains.com/idea/download/).
-- Azure Toolkit for IntelliJ.
+- Azure Toolkit for IntelliJ extension.
 For installation instructions, see [Install Azure Toolkit for IntelliJ](https://docs.microsoft.com/azure/azure-toolkit-for-intellij-installation).

 ## Link SQL big data cluster
 1. If you are using self-signed certificate, please disable SSL certification validation from **Tools** menu, select **Azure**, **Experimental**, then **Disable SSL Certificate Validation**.